amarakov/amarakov.github.io/_drafts/Value-of-Quantum-Communications.md

 What circumstances would warrant such ironclad security guarantees?
 <ol>
   <li><strong>Wide spread use of universal quantum computers</strong>.
 A quantum computer with millions or billions of logical qubits could likely make short work of contemporary encryption techniques.
 It wouldn't grant the ability to intercept and copy quantum information in flight (this is forbidden by the No-Cloning Theorem), nor would it be able to copy unknown states sitting in some quantum memory.
 However, a cheaper (faster?) option already exists: post-quantum cryptography.
 There are some tasks that neither classical, nor quantum computers can complete efficiently.
-Lattice based encryptions rely on the fact that the Shortest Vector Problem _[link here]_ is <em>thought</em> to be hard both for classical and quantum computers.
+Lattice based encryptions rely on the fact that the Shortest Vector Problem is thought to be hard both for classical and quantum computers.
 You can expect that post-quantum cryptographic techniques will play a role regardless, as we will certainly still be using classical bits for many tasks.

   The time horizon for this scenario is thought to be somewhere between 5-100 years.
 My personal guess is at least 50 years.</li>